A warm welcome awaits you in the shadow of Hadrian’s Wall

 Our Shetland Pony

-Robin is a regular sight for our dog walkers, as his field runs alongside the path fence and he regularly wanders over for a nosy.
-Robin is a beautiful Auburn Shetland Pony who shares the donkey field and amazingly gets on really well with the donkey Coco.
+Robin is a regular sight for our dog walkers, as his field runs alongside the path up to the dog walk and he regularly wanders over for a nosy.
+Robin is a beautiful Auburn Shetland Pony who shares the donkey field with Coco.
 Shetland ponies were originally used down the coal mines when the use of children was outlawed and are one of the oldest breeds.
 They have a double coat which protects them from the cold, perfect for when the cold Northumberland wind is whipping up the Herding Hill valley.

 • UK Shetland ponies cannot be taller than 11 hands

-• They can be any colour except spotted
+• Shetland ponies can be any colour except spotted

-• They live a long life – typically around 30 years
+• Shetland ponies live a long life – typically around 30 years - Robin was a rescue animal so we don;t excatly know how old he is

 Our Donkey